izsvenezie-virology/FluMut/README.md

 If some segments are missing it's still possible to analyze your data, but you may loose information on markers with mutations on different segments.

-MutFinder is capable to analyze multiple samples at once.
+FluMut is capable to analyze multiple samples at once.
 Samples must contains a unique ID consistent among segments.

 If you have your samples or your segments splitted on multiple files you can perform analysis with something like:
 ```
-cat *.fa | mutfinder -x excel_output.xlsm -
+cat *.fa | flumut -x excel_output.xlsm -
 ```

 ## Outputs
-MutFinder can produce 3 different outputs:
+FluMut can produce 3 different outputs:
 - [Excel](#excel)
 - [Tabular](#tabular)
 - [Matrix](#matrix)

-By default MutFinder reports only markers where all mutations are found.
+By default FluMut reports only markers where all mutations are found.
 You can report all markers where at least one mutation is found using option `-r`/`--relaxed`.

 ### Excel
 Options: `-x FILENAME`/`--excel-output FILENAME`
 ```
-mutfinder -x excel_output.xlsm your_fasta.fa
+flumut -x excel_output.xlsm your_fasta.fa
-mutfinder --excel-output excel_output.xlsm your_fasta.fa
+flumut --excel-output excel_output.xlsm your_fasta.fa
 ```

 This is the most user-friendly output and contains both [Tabular](#tabular) and [Matrix](#matrix) outputs.